Niagara Musical Instrument Manufacturing Company

 Description

-(1905-1917) The Niagara Musical Instrument Manufacturing Company is formed by former employees of the North Tonawanda Barrel Organ Factory.
-Signatures on the company's incorporation papers include those of William Herschell, the man who arranged for de Kleist’s coming to America to make organs, as well as machinist William Strassburg and Frank Morganti.
-There are also:
+TO MAKE MUSICAL INSTRUMENTSThe company is incorporated on September 30, 1905, with $25,000 capital.
+Its president, Frank Morganti, is a longtime former employee of Eugene de Kleist's North Tonawanda Barrel Organ Factory.
+Signatures on the company's 1905 incorporation papers include those of William Herschell, the man who arranged for de Kleist’s coming to America to make organs, as well as machinist William Strassburg.
+Also:

 - Duncan Sinclair